Twnel/android-deep-link-library/README.md

                     //The company identifier inside Twnel
                     .companyId("twnelvipalerts")
-                     //A fully-qualified package name for intent generation (used to return to your app) .appPackageName("com.twnel.deeplinklibrary")
+                     //A fully-qualified package name for intent generation (used to return to your app)
+		     //this is a example replace it by your app package name .appPackageName("com.twnel.deeplinklibrary")
                     // A fully-qualified Activity class name for intent generation (used to return to your app).
-                    .activityClassName("com.twnel.deeplinklibrary.MainActivity")
+		    //this is a example replace it by your app activity class name .activityClassName("com.twnel.deeplinklibrary.MainActivity")
                     //if you want to show a dialog alert when Twnel App is not installed .showDialog(true)